 Name Value range Description Intrpt gate 0-1 (Interrupt gate) If enabled, the gate will briefly go low when playing a new note legato, so an external envelope can be retriggered.
 (Note - a better solution is to use a gate and trigger output, and an envelope generator with both gate and trigger inputs, if available.)
 Env zero st 0-1 (Envelope zero start) If enabled, envelopes start from zero at every note on.
 Otherwise, the attack portion ramps up from the current envelope value.
 Bend down -1-64 If '-1', the 'Bend range' as above is used for pitch bend in both directions.
 Otherwise, 'Bend range' is used for bending up, and 'Bend down' is used for bending down.
+Bend out 0-2 If '1', the converter will have an output for pitch bend.
+If '2', the converter has two outputs for pitch bend - one for bend up, and a second for bend down.
+Set the 'Bend range' to zero if you don't wish to combine pitch bend into the pitch CV outputs as well.
+Random out 0-1 If '1', the converter will have an output for a random voltage, updated at the start of each note.
+Note that this voltage is controlled by the preset's "Random Depth".

 The assignment of functions to outputs is as follows: the first (lowest numbered) output used by the converter is specified by the 'Base output'.
 Then outputs are assigned in sequence in the order above, that is, CV/Gate/VelGate/Velocity/Rel Vel/Trigger/Pressure/MPE Y/Envelope, for any outputs that are enabled.
 For polyphonic converters, the outputs for each voice are assigned in this manner in turn.
-Finally, if enabled, the Aftertouch and Para Gate outputs are assigned.
+Finally, if enabled, the Aftertouch, Para Gate, and Bend outputs are assigned.